Icinga/icinga-doc/markdown/en/configmain.md

 This is the rotation method that you would like Icinga to use for your log file.
 Values are as follows:

--   n = None (don't rotate the log - this is the default)

--   h = Hourly (rotate the log at the top of each hour)

--   d = Daily (rotate the log at midnight each day)

--   w = Weekly (rotate the log at midnight on Saturday)

--   m = Monthly (rotate the log at midnight on the last day of the month)

 **Log Archive Path**